tawsif93/LIPS/README.md

 Source starting point and a list of source program argument have to be provided in command line argument with `-a` parameter.

 For example `-a glue.py 10 00`

+An example of full command `-s toh -o work -a TowerOfHanoi.class 10 `

+Statistics of slices are stored in `logs` folder